ericndungutse/bar-rest-order-management-system/backend/docs/future.md

 This file collects feature ideas and design notes for future consideration in the bar-rest-order-management-system project.
 Use it as a reference when planning product enhancements, writing issues, or scoping implementation work.

+-Item not available, alert the manager to restock.

 ## Key Ideas

 - Waiter / Staff Management